Saturday, April 24, 2010

 from J.G Ballard's The Atrocity Exhibition

-.
+The Conceptual Death.
 By now these seminars had become a daily inquisition into Talbot's growing distress and uncertainty.
 A disturbing aspect was the conscious complicity of the class in his long anticipated breakdown.
 Dr. Nathan pause in the doorway of the lecture theatre, debating whether to end this unique but unsavoury experiment.
 The students waited as Talbot stared at the photographs of himself arranged in sequence on the blackboard, his attention distracted by the elegant but severe figure of Catherine Austin watching from the empty seats behind the film projector.
 The simulated newsreels of auto-crashes and Vietnam atrocities (an apt commentary on her own destructive sexuality) illustrated the scenario of World War III on which the students were ostensibly engaged.
 However, as Dr. Nathan realised its real focus lay elsewhere.
 An unexpecetd figure now dominated the climax of the scenario.
 Using the identity of their own lecturer the students had devised the first conceptual death.

 --